Seattle Seahawks vs. San Francisco 49ers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Seahawks stats and trends

-- Seattle's games this year have gone over the point total only two times in 10 opportunities (20%).
+- Seattle's games this year have gone over the total in just two out of 11 opportunities (18.2%).

-- Seattle is 3-1 against the spread and 3-1 overall this season when the team scores more than 22.5 points.
+- Seattle is 3-1 against the spread and 3-1 overall in games when it puts up more than 22.5 points.

-- When Seattle amasses more than 318.7 yards, the team is 1-3 against the spread and 1-3 overall.
+- In games that Seattle picks up more than 318.7 yards, the team is 1-3 against the spread and 1-3 overall.

-- This year, the Seahawks have six turnovers, five fewer than the 49ers have takeaways (11).
+- This year, the Seahawks have seven turnovers, four fewer than the 49ers have takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Seattle's matchup with the 49ers.